Chamber of Commerce St Albans

+The Chamber of Commerce in St Albans has a rich history of promoting business interests and helping to develop this great city.
 The first meeting was held on 15th November 1907 in the Mayor's Parlour of the Town Hall, St Albans of the newly formed St Albans & District Trade Association.

 The aims and objectives of the group were recorded in the handwriting of its Chairman William Green in the Minutes of the first meeting as, "for furthering the interest of the various trades carrying on in business in St Albans and District and for other purposes connected with the development and welfare of the city and neighbourhood."